actions/actions-runner-controller/README.md

 example-runnerdeploy2475ht2qbr   mumoshu/actions-runner-controller-ci   Running
 ```

-  ### Stateful Runners
+  ### RunnerSets

 > This feature requires controller version => [v0.20.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.20.0)

-For scenarios where you require the advantages of a StatefulSet, for example persistent storage, ARC implements a runner based on Kubernete's StaefulSets, the RunnerSet.
+For scenarios where you require the advantages of a `StatefulSet`, for example persistent storage, ARC implements a runner based on Kubernete's StatefulSets, the RunnerSet.

 A basic `RunnerSet` would look like this: